IPorth/TMLflow/README.md

 bam: the exact name of the input bam files
 samples: sample name
-condition: either tumor or normal; not case sensitive
+condition: either Tumor or Normal, the input is case sensitive
 rep: number of replicate

 Insert required information in the config files.